Assassination of Shinzo Abe: Relationship between Abe's family and the Unification Church

 Abe, as well as his father Shintaro Abe and his grandfather Nobusuke Kishi, had longstanding ties to the Unification Church (UC), a new religious movement known for its mass wedding ceremonies.
-Known officially as the Family Federation for World Peace and Unification (FFWPU), the movement was founded by Sun Myung Moon in Korea in 1954 and its followers are colloquially known as "Moonies".
+Known officially as the Family Federation for World Peace and Unification (FFWPU), the movement was founded by Sun Myung Moon in South Korea in 1954 and its followers are colloquially known as "Moonies".
 Moon was a self-declared messiah and ardent anti-communist.

-Nobusuke Kishi's postwar political agenda led him to work closely with Ryoichi Sasakawa, who had been jailed as a fascist war criminal at the end of the Second World War.
+Kishi's postwar political agenda led him to work closely with Ryoichi Sasakawa, a businessman and nationalist politician during the Second World War.
 As Moon's advisor, Sasakawa helped establish the UC in Japan in 1963 and assumed the roles of both patron and president of the church's political wing, International Federation for Victory over Communism (IFVOC, 国際勝共連合), which would forge intimate ties with Japan's conservative politicians.
 In this way, Sasakawa and Kishi shielded what would become one of the most widely distrusted groups in contemporary Japan.

-Moon's organisations, including the UC and the overtly political IFVOC, were financially supported by Ryoichi Sasakawa and Yoshio Kodama.
+Moon's organisations, including the UC and the overtly political IFVOC, were financially supported by Sasakawa and Yoshio Kodama.

 When the UC still had a few thousand followers, its headquarters was located on land once owned by Kishi in Nanpeidaichō, Shibuya, Tokyo, and UC officials frequently visited the adjacent Kishi residence.
 By the early 1970s, UC members were being used by the Liberal Democratic Party (LDP) as campaign workers without compensation.
 LDP politicians were also required to visit the UC's headquarters in South Korea and receive Moon's lectures on theology, regardless of their religious views or membership.
-In return, Japanese authorities shielded the UC from legal penalties over their often-fraudulent and aggressive practices.
+In return, Japanese authorities shielded the UC from legal penalties over their often fraudulent and aggressive practices.
 Subsequently, the UC gained much influence in Japan, laying the groundwork for its push into the United States and its later entrenchment.